-The word euthanasia comes from the Greek meaning a 'good death'.
-You may also hear of pets being 'put down' or 'put to sleep'.
-The primary purpose of euthanasia is to relieve suffering in a way which is as painless as possible.
+The word euthanasia comes from the Greek term euthanatos which means a 'good death', ending a life to relieve pain and suffering.
+It's also often referred to as putting a pet to sleep or putting a pet down.
+The primary purpose of euthanasia is to relieve your cat's suffering in a way which is as painless as possible.
 How is euthanasia carried out?